Young stellar object: Classification by spectral energy distribution

 This classification schema roughly reflects evolutionary sequence.
 It is believed that most deeply embedded Class 0 sources evolve towards Class I stage, dissipating their circumstellar envelopes.
 Eventually they become optically visible on the stellar birthline as pre-main-sequence stars.

 Class II objects have circumstellar disks and correspond roughly to classical T Tauri stars, while Class III stars have lost their disks and correspond approximately to weak-line T Tauri stars.
 An intermediate stage where disks can only be detected at longer wavelengths (e.g., at $24{\mu}m$) are known as transition-disk objects.

 Characteristics

-YSOs are also associated with early star evolution phenomena: jets and bipolar outflows, masers, Herbig–Haro objects, and protoplanetary disks (circumstellar disks or proplyds).
+YSOs are also associated with early star evolution phenomena: jets and bipolar outflows, disk winds, masers, Herbig–Haro objects, and protoplanetary disks (circumstellar disks or proplyds).

 Classification of YSOs by mass

 These stars may be differentiated by mass: Massive YSOs, intermediate-mass YSOs, and brown dwarfs.